ikkez/F3-Sugar/Cortex/readme.md

 $user->load(array('name like ?
 AND (deleted = 0 OR rights > ?)','Jack%',3));
 ```

-No need for complex criteria objects or confusing mongo where-array constructions.
+No need for complex criteria objects or confusing Mongo where-array constructions.
 It's just as simple as you're used to.
 Using a Jig DB will automatically translate that query into:

 ``` php
 Array (